Cat Dictionary A-E

 the time when Dinah provided a diversion whilst Molly stole a piece of chicken from the author's dinner plate

-Dadcat was informed of the Chicken Incident when he returned from his business trip.
+Dadcat was informed of the Chicken Incident when he returned from his overseas conference.

 a clump, usually large, which forms in clumping cat litter